Pink Floyd in Venice: A Concert for Europe: Legacy

 The Venetian reggae band Pitura Freska dedicated the song Pin Floi, fourth track of 1991 album 'Na bruta banda.
-Becomed a milestone in Venetian dialect songs, the song tells the personal experience of singer Sir Oliver Skardy who was unable to reach the concert area due to the great confusion and the local public transport strike called on the day of the concert.
+A milestone in Venetian dialect songs, the song tells the personal experience of singer Sir Oliver Skardy who was unable to reach the concert area due to the great confusion and the local public transport strike called on the day of the concert.

 In 2014, in the former church of St. Mary in the Port of Venice, the exhibition The Night of Wonders.
-Venezia 15 luglio 1989-2014 (letteralmente La notte delle meraviglie) was set up to celebrate the 25th anniversary of the concert.
+Venezia 15 luglio 1989-2014 was set up to celebrate the 25th anniversary of the concert.